Take it on the go! Listen to an AI-generated

 - An educator may begin the drafting of their teaching philosophy by asking reflective questions such as the following: I) Why do I teach?
 II) How do I teach?
 And iii) How do I measure my teaching?.

 - Begin by identifying your two to three main goals as an educator.
-Once you have these goals, you can use these to shape your Teaching Philosophy.
+Frame these goals within your teaching as a health educator.

 - Use concrete examples to show how you reach your goals.
 For example, incorporate an activity you complete in class or describe a unique assignment you developed to give your audience a picture of your teaching.